vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

     # ...
 ```

 Concise, simple, and self-explanatory.
-And, guess what - fold expressions are remarkably similar, if not better:
+Fold expressions are remarkably similar, if not better:

 ```cpp
 template <typename...
 Images>